Maxyee/pyWebsockets/README.md

 ## Features

-- User can add repository name and Link
+- User can add repository link
 - User can delete all repository link
-- user can delete single respository from the list/box
+- User can delete single respository from the list/box
 - User can close the app

 ## Screenshot of project